-Serbia: Technical study for TPP Kostolac B completed15.
-November 2019. / News Serbia Energy
+Serbia: Technical study for TPP Kostolac B completed, News Serbia Energy

 Serbian Minister of Energy and Mining Aleksandar Antic said that the Government has completed a technical study for the construction of 350 MW coal-fired thermal power plant Kolubara B.